 Curious about the color?
 Want to know how to perfect the look on your own?
 Keep reading to see some great examples of tortoiseshell hair.

 Miranda Kerr's signature look is tortoiseshell coloring with soft, elegant waves worn over one shoulder.
 To get a similar style at home Hill says, “Choose two of the L’Oréal Paris highlighting kits, and very subtly layer highlights with different applicators so the outcome is natural-looking.”
-The L'Oreal Paris Colorista Bleach Ombré Kit ($8) and L’Oréal Superior Preference Glam Lights Kit ($13) are great options.
+The L'Oreal Paris Colorista Bleach Ombré Kit ($10) is a great option.

 Tortoiseshell looks amazing on a head full of curls, as evidenced by the caramel highlights mixed with deep brunette shown here.
 "This is a great goal for brunettes who want to go lighter as the tones can be adjusted warm or cool depending on the skin tone and desired end result," says Papanikolas.